 Causes of Bell’s Palsy

-The exact cause of Bell’s palsy is still not completely understood, but is likely due to reactivation of HSV herpes virus that causes cold sores, as viral and bacterial infections, as well as autoimmune disorders, are suspected to play a role.
-Herpes zoster infection, HIV infection, Lyme disease, middle ear infection, and Sarcoidosis are among some of the possible diseases which could contribute to Bell’s Palsy.
+The exact cause of Bell’s palsy is still not completely understood, but is likely due to reactivation of HSV herpes virus that causes cold sores.
+This reactivation essentially causes the nerve to shut down.”
+Additionally, Herpes zoster infection, HIV infection, Lyme disease, middle ear infection, and Sarcoidosis are among some of the possible diseases which could contribute to Bell’s Palsy.

 Symptoms of Bell’s Palsy

 The onset of paralysis is sudden with Bell’s palsy, and can worsen during the early stages.
 Symptoms will usually manifest and peak within 2-3 days, although it can take as long as 2 weeks.
 Common symptoms include, but are not limited to:

 - Muscle weakness or paralysis